-We, then, generalize our results by showing that in a generic oligopolistic market with symmetric firms, the introduction of an antitrust expected fine can have anti-competitive effects whatever the number of firms and irrespective of the coalition formation rule.
+We then generalise our results by showing that in a generic oligopolistic market with symmetric firms, the introduction of an antitrust expected fine can have anticompetitive effects whatever the number of firms and irrespective of the coalition formation rule.
 Finally, we extend our analysis to the case of asymmetric firms by studying a three-firm Cournot industry with one Stackelberg leader and two followers.

-The possibility that the antitrust penalty produces an anti-competitive effect has been analysed in a different setting by McCutcheon (1997), Cyrenne (1999) and Harrington Jr (2004).
-McCutcheon considers a model of explicit collusion where the stability of the cartel is hindered by the possibility to renegotiate the original agreement (which specifies the punishment scheme in case of deviation).
-In this framework, the introduction of a penalty can strengthen cartel stability by making renegotiation costly, and therefore the punishment of defections credible.
-In a similar vein, Cyrenne and Harrington show that, when the probability of cartels' detection depends on price discontinuity, the introduction of an antitrust fine reduces the benefit from cheating, thereby bolstering higher collusive prices.
-All these papers assume the existence of a monopolistic cartel and argue that the antitrust fine can indirectly facilitate the formation of a collusive agreement by increasing the cost of defection.
-Our approach is different as we focus on the initial process of coalition formation, considering binding agreements.
-As we relax the assumption of a monopolistic cartel, allowing for the formation of partial cartels, we show that the perverse effect of the antitrust policy arises also when agreements are binding and enforcement is costless, depending on the direct incentive to form larger initial cartels.
+The possibility that the antitrust penalty indirectly produces an anti-competitive effect has been analysed in different settings by McCutcheon (1997), Cyrenne (1999) and Harrington $(2004)^3$ .
+McCutcheon considers a model of explicit collusion where the stability of the cartel is hindered by the possibility to renegotiate the original agreement - which specifies the punishment scheme in the case of deviation.
+In this framework, if renegotiation were costless, no collusive agreement would be sustained.
+The introduction of a penalty, therefore, can strengthen cartel stability by making renegotiation costly, and the punishment of defections credible.
+In a similar vein, Cyrenne and Harrington show that, when the probability of cartel detection depends on price discontinuity, the introduction of an antitrust fine reduces the benefit from cheating, thereby bolstering higher collusive prices.

+All these papers assume the formation of a monopolistic cartel and argue that the antitrust fine can indirectly facilitate the formation of a collusive agreement by increasing the cost of defection.
+Our approach is different as we focus on the initial process of coalition formation, considering the direct effect that antitrust penalties have on the profitability of signing collusive agreements.
+As we relax the assumption of a monopolistic cartel, allowing for the formation of partial cartels, we show that the perverse effect of the antitrust policy arises also when agreements are binding (i.e., renegotiation is impossible) and enforcement is costless.